begoIT24/dice_game/README.md

 ## Api Endpoints

-- POST /players : creates a player.
+- **POST /players** : creates a player.
-- PUT /players/{id} : modifies the player's name.
+- **PUT /players/{id}** : modifies the player's name.
-- DELETE /players/{id}/games: deletes the player's rolls.
+- **DELETE /players/{id}/games** : deletes the player's rolls.
-- GET /players: returns the list of all players in the system with their average success rate.
+- **GET /players** : returns the list of all players in the system with their average success rate.
-- GET /players/{id}/games: returns the list of games played by a player.
+- **GET /players/{id}/games** : returns the list of games played by a player.
-- GET /players/ranking: returns the average ranking of all the players in the system.
+- **GET /players/ranking** : returns the average ranking of all the players in the system.
 That is, the average percentage of successes.
-- GET /players/ranking/loser: returns the player with the highest success rate.
+- **GET /players/ranking/loser** : returns the player with the highest success rate.
-- GET /players/ranking/winner: returns the player with the best success rate.
+- **GET /players/ranking/winner** : returns the player with the best success rate.